 When necessary, the projection model takes into account the individual particularities of an election campaign.
 One common particularity is the presence of a new party, or a formerly fringe party running a full (or almost full) slate of candidates.

-When a party is running candidates where they did not have a name on the ballot in the previous election (whether that be limited to a handful of ridings, as often occurs with smaller parties, or in the bulk of ridings, as occurred in the 2012 election in Alberta for Wildrose), the regional vote projection for the party is applied directly to the riding.
+When a party is running candidates where they did not have a name on the ballot in the previous elections (whether that be limited to a handful of ridings, as often occurs with smaller parties, or in the bulk of ridings, as occurred in the 2012 election in Alberta for Wildrose), the regional vote projection for the party is applied directly to the riding.
 For example, if a party is polling at 20% in a region it will be projected to have 20% in each riding in that region.
 However, that number can be adjusted by any of the factors listed above and is always adjusted when the model makes all of the projections add up to 100%.
 In this example, in ridings where there is little room for the party to have 20% their vote will be adjusted downwards.
 When there is a lot more room, the vote will be adjusted upwards.
 This system performed well when the real results of the 2012 Alberta election were applied: Wildrose would have been projected to win 18 seats (instead of the actual result of 17).

 Likely seat ranges